mysteriesunsolved/Instagram/README.md

 **Name of your app** is a photo sharing app using Parse as its backend.

-Time spent: **X** hours spent in total
+Time spent: **14** hours spent in total

 ## User Stories

 The following **required** functionality is completed:

-- [ ] User can sign up to create a new account using Parse authentication
+- [x] User can sign up to create a new account using Parse authentication
-- [ ] User can log in and log out of his or her account
+- [x] User can log in and log out of his or her account
-- [ ] The current signed in user is persisted across app restarts
+- [x] The current signed in user is persisted across app restarts
-- [ ] User can take a photo, add a caption, and post it to "Instagram"
+- [x] User can take a photo, add a caption, and post it to "Instagram"
-- [ ] User can view the last 20 posts submitted to "Instagram"
+- [x] User can view the last 20 posts submitted to "Instagram"

 The following **optional** features are implemented:

-- [ ] Show the username and creation time for each post
+- [x] Show the username and creation time for each post
 - [ ] After the user submits a new post, show a progress HUD while the post is being uploaded to Parse.
 - [ ] User Profiles:
    - [ ] Allow the logged in user to add a profile photo